run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/preparations.md

 ---
 title: Self Hosted installation over OpenShift - Preparations
 ---
-# Preparing for a Run:AI OpenShift Installation
+# Preparing for a Run:ai OpenShift Installation

-The following section provides IT with the information needed to prepare for a Run:AI installation.
-This includes Third-party dependencies which must be met as well as access control that must be granted for Run:AI components.
+The following section provides IT with the information needed to prepare for a Run:ai installation.
+This includes Third-party dependencies which must be met as well as access control that must be granted for Run:ai components.

 ## Create OpenShift Projects

-Run:AI uses two projects.
+Run:ai uses two projects.
 One for the control plane (`runai-backend`) and one for the cluster itself (`runai`).
 The project `gpu-operator` is used by the _GPU Opeator_ dependency described above.

 ```